capsabogdan/Project-MLOps/README.md

 #### Goal

 The purpose of this project is to build a movie Recommendation System.
-In this project we will maninly focus on the pipeline of the system rather than the model itself.
+In this project we will mainly focus on the pipeline of the system rather than the model itself.

 #### Framework